 - Full-size or A_n panels are used for the majority of the structure.
-The subscript "n" in panel designations indicates the number of reinforcing strip connections or tie strips on each panel. - Half size or B_n panels are alternately used in the initial course with the full size panels.
-P_n and Q_n panels may also be used on the initial course.
-Top-course panels are designated C_n, D_n, E_n, F_n, G_n, H_n, K_n, and L_n panels.
+The subscript "n" in panel designations indicates the number of reinforcing strip connections or tie strips on each panel.
+Field cut or bent panels (by contractor) as required by the geometry of the structure. - Half-size or B_n panels are alternately used in the initial course with the full-size panels.
+P_n and Qn panels may also be used on the initial course.
+Top-course panels are designated C_n, D_n, E_n, F_n, G_n, H_n, Kn, and L_n panels.
 These panels all have a flat top.

-Specially cut, bent, or sloping panels as required by the geometry of the structure.
+Specifically cut, bent, or sloping panels as required by the geometry of the structure.